Famous Cults You Had No Idea Were Still Active

 Aum Shinrikyo

 We all know someone who comes back from a trip to India and says they've figured it all out, man.
-Yoga instructor Chizuo Matsumoto took it too far when he returned from the Himalayas calling himself Asahara Shoko, claiming to be both Christ and the new Buddha.
-The busy holy bee formed Aum Shinrikyo, combining the Sanskrit word Aum, meaning "powers of destruction and creation in the universe" and the Japanese Shinrikyo, "teaching of the supreme truth."
+Yoga instructor Chizuo Matsumoto (pictured) took it too far when he returned from the Himalayas calling himself Asahara Shoko, claiming to be both Christ and the new Buddha.
+The busy holy bee formed Aum Shinrikyo, combining the Sanskrit word "Aum," meaning "powers of destruction and creation in the universe" and the Japanese "Shinrikyo," or "teaching of the supreme truth."
 The group believed in an eclectic mix of Buddhist doctrines and prophecies from Revelations and Nostradamus, all centered around the Hindu god of destruction, Shiva.
 Asahara taught bad karma could be reduced through suffering, which justified being cruel and manipulative to his followers, and became paranoid and apocalyptic in his worldview.

 Heaven's Gate

 After a mass suicide, you'd expect the cult to be gone, or at least their website to be down.
 But it isn't, and in fact, its administrator still answers emails.
-Whoever it is calls themselves "we" or TELAH: "The Evolutionary Level Above Human," claims to be the group's communication center, and was apparently asked to stay behind on Earth to look after the cult's digital space.
+Whoever it is calls themselves "we" or "The Evolutionary Level Above Human" (TELAH), claims to be the group's communication center, and was apparently asked to stay behind on Earth to look after the cult's digital space.
 TELEH fully expects to be picked up themselves, but aren't sure when.
 As Hale-Bopp won't be back until the year 4380, there's still plenty of time to chat with them, and check out the cult's creepy videos too.

 The Branch Davidians

 Houteff invented the name "Davidian," as he believed he was the latter-day equivalent of the biblical David, destined to establish a holy kingdom when Christ came back and shooed the Arabs and Jews out of the Middle East.
-The Branch Davidians, under Koresh, had doctrines reflecting the long history, from unremarkable practices like observing the Sabbath, vegetarianism, and abstinence from alcohol, tobacco and drugs, to more cultic ideas like seeing Koresh as the Lamb of God and Jesus Christ Himself.
+The Branch Davidians, under Koresh, had doctrines reflecting the long history, from unremarkable practices like observing the Sabbath, vegetarianism, and abstinence from alcohol, tobacco, and drugs, to more cultic ideas like seeing Koresh as the Lamb of God and Jesus Christ himself.

 Nation of Yahweh